manu29585/ArchitectureKata/TestStrategy.md

 The testing will include the following levels:

-We will conduct the following levels of testing:

 * Unit Testing: Developers will perform unit tests for individual dashboard components and functions.
 * Integration Testing: Validate the interactions between the dashboard and connected services.
 * System Testing: Evaluate the complete dashboard functionality, including web and mobile interfaces.